 Your kitchen is one of the most important spaces in your home.
 Poorly designed kitchen spaces aren’t efficient or functional for you and your family.
 Plus, the kitchen is often the first space that homebuyers look at.
-So if your kitchen is poorly designed, it could affect the value of your home.
+Designing a Functional Kitchen could increase the value of your home.

 So how do you design a functional kitchen?